opengeospatial/ets-security-client10/README.md

 * `wms111` for WMS 1.1.1 Conformance Class
 * `wms13` for WMS 1.3.0 Conformance Class
-* `wps10` for WPS 1.0.0 on the OGC Common Conformance Class
+* `wps10` for WPS 1.0.0 on the OWS Common Conformance Class

-The base "Common Security" Conformance Class will apply regardless of setting, with an additional Conformance Class for one of "WMS 1.1.1", "WMS 1.3.0", or "OGC Common" depending on the type of service being emulated.
-Additional OGC Common services may be added to this test suite in the future.
+The base "Common Security" Conformance Class will apply regardless of setting, with an additional Conformance Class for one of "WMS 1.1.1", "WMS 1.3.0", or "OWS Common" depending on the type of service being emulated.
+Additional OWS Common services may be added to this test suite in the future.

 The values for `host` and `port` are for starting the embedded Jetty web server.
 The test suite will fail if the server cannot bind to that address